Tango is a multidimensional form of art.

 – But I am a beginner, those people in the milongas are too advanced, and they are not going to dance with me!

-When I talk about milongas and milongueros, my image is of my favorite milongas in Buenos Aires.
-I work on reproducing their main characteristics here, in the Bay Area, organizing and hosting such milongas as Milonga Mandinga in Lafayette and educating my students as milongueros and milongueras in my classes.
+When I talk about milongas and milongueros, my image is one of my favorite milongas in Buenos Aires.
+I work on reproducing their main characteristics here, in the Bay Area, organizing and hosting such milongas as Café Florida, Lafayette Milonga and San Jose Milonga, and educating my students as milongueros and milongueras in my classes.
 I want to take an opportunity now to say thank you to all my business partners, assistants, dedicated students and regulars of the milongas and classes I host.
 It would not be possible without you.
 Thank you!!!

-When Tango came back to the mainstream in Argentina, during the middle 80’s, it was a” tsunami”.
+When tango came back to the mainstream in Argentina, during the middle 80’s, it was a” tsunami”.
 It suddenly inundated the sociocultural scene of Buenos Aires and other cities.
 It produced a big demand on the “market” that was very undersupplied.
 The milongueros at the time, were very unaware of that process.
 You can take a look to the documentary “Tango, bayle nuestro” (“Tango, our dance”), by Jorge Zanada, 1988.
-In that documentary you can see the old milongueros of 1987 stating that Tango “had died”.
+It that documentary you can see the old milongueros of 1987 stating that tango “had died”.

 One last thing: is walking boring?
 When you exercise your walk at the beginning of the class, do you feel bored?
 I have to tell you: if you get bored when you do this exercise (walking), you most probably will be a very boring person to dance with, when you dance during the milonga later.